Healthcare in Texas: Obesity prevention

 Environmental factors play a large role in obesity rates.
 Studies have shown that people who live in the same socioeconomic contexts in Texas, regardless of race, tend to have similar rates of obesity.
 Generally speaking, encouraging healthy habits, raising awareness, and educating people about portion sizes and nutritious requirements can help prevent obesity.
 Childhood prevention is key - a child who was overweight at 12 years of age has a 75% chance of being overweight as an adult.

 Obesity policy

 In 2003, the Texas School Nutrition Policy Launch set nutrition standards with the intentions of discouraging obesity.
 This policy lowered the availability of foods of minimal nutritional value in schools, limited portion sizes, limited trans fats, and limited fried foods.
 Texas has also required early childhood education programs to encourage breastfeeding, provide drinking water access, and provide daily physical activity.
 The state also has a fund specifically for financing healthy food.
 In 2013, the Obesity Prevention Program was created after merging the Nutrition, Physical Activity, and Obesity Prevention (NPAOP) and Worksite Wellness Programs.
 This program supports healthy eating, physical activity, and policies that promote healthier lifestyles.
+In 2021, during the 87th Texas Legislative Session, four House bills and two Senate bills were created in an attempt to improve obesity treatment, prevention, or both.
+None of these bills were passed during the 87th Texas Legislative Session leaving obesity policy and healthcare in Texas relatively unchanged from the previous session.